DevBobcorn/CornCraft/README.md

 For <code>1.19.1</code> or higher servers, it is also necessary to set <code>enforce-secure-profile</code> to <code>false</code> so that CornCraft can log in correctly.

 ## > Building & Running
-The project is made and tested with Unity 2022.3.50f1, so it is recommended to use this version(or newer) of Unity to build this game.
+The project is made and tested with Unity 2022.3.50f1, so it is recommended to use this(or newer) version of Unity to build this game.

 **Some third-party assets are not included in this repo**, for more information please see [here](./Assets/Third%20Party%20Assets.md).

-Resource files will now be automatically downloaded if they're not present, so manual downloading is no longer necessary.
+Vanilla resource files will now be automatically downloaded if not present, and manual preparation is no longer necessary.

 ## > Controls
 Most basic controls in CornCraft are similar to vanilla Java Edition.
-They're hard-coded for now, but will be configurable in the future.
+These are hard-coded for now, but will be configurable in the future.
 Here's a list of currently supported actions:
 Key                                                       | Action
 ---                                                       | :---:
 <kbd>W</kbd> / <kbd>A</kbd> / <kbd>S</kbd> / <kbd>D</kbd> | Move Horizontally